ether-edge/ether-edge/docs/docs/operate/deploy/local-chain.md

 ### Step 2: Create Config.json File

-Next, create a config.json file within your polygon-edge directory with the following contents:
+Next, create a config.json file within your ether-edge directory with the following contents:

 ```json
 {